Frampton Cotterell Parish Council

 Getting involved

 Did you know you can contact us to suggest improvements to the parish?
-Contact the clerk with your ideas.
+Contact us with your ideas!

 You can apply for grants from your Parish Council.
 We have a dedicated grants page for the community.

-We currently have a few vacancies for Parish Councillors, so if you are keen to make a change in the community and get involved with some exciting projects, then get in touch with an application form.
+We currently have a few vacancies for Parish Councillors.
+If you are keen to make a change in the community and get involved with some exciting projects, get in touch for an application form.
 You do not need any previous experience to become a councillor and we have councillors from a variety of backgrounds.

 If you would like to get involved without becoming a Councillor, we welcome your input!
 You can volunteer on various community projects, such as Refill Frampton Cotterell and Climate and Nature projects, and for supporting local events and activities.
 Get in touch!